Colombia at the Olympics

 Colombia first formally participated at the Olympic Games in 1932, and has sent athletes to compete in all but one edition of the Summer Olympic Games since then, missing only the 1952 Games.

-Colombian athletes have won a total of 34 Olympic medals (five gold, thirteen silver and sixteen bronze) in eight different sports, with weightlifting and cycling as the most successful ones.
+Colombian athletes have won a total of 38 Olympic medals (five gold, sixteen silver and seventeen bronze) in eight different sports, with weightlifting and cycling as the most successful ones.
 Colombia is the third most successful South American country at the Olympic Games, after Brazil and Argentina respectively.
 The Colombian Olympic Committee was created in 1936 and recognised by the International Olympic Committee in 1948.

-Shooter Helmut Bellingrodt won the country's first olympic medal, a silver at the Munich 1972 Olympics.
-Weightlifter María Isabel Urrutia became in the first Olympic champion representing the country at the Sydney Olympics in 2000.
-BMX rider Mariana Pajón is the most successful Colombian olympian, with two golds and one silver.
+Shooter Helmut Bellingrodt won the country's first Olympic medal, a silver at the Munich 1972 Olympics.
+Weightlifter María Isabel Urrutia became the first Olympic champion representing the country at the Sydney Olympics in 2000.
+BMX rider Mariana Pajón is the most successful Colombian Olympian, with two golds and one silver.

 History

 One Colombian national, Francisco Henríquez de Zubiría, competed at the 1900 Summer Olympics before the advent of rules tying all participants to National Olympic Committees.
 Henríquez de Zubiría was born in and lived in Paris and competed for a French club in the tug of war event, and is often listed as competing for France.
 The IOC currently lists this team as silver medalists under the mixed team designation.